 Despite being a Southern Hemisphere winter destination for many, New Zealand’s winters are quite mild.
 Being a maritime climate, the temperatures rarely drop below 0 meaning your hands don’t need to be layered up too heavily.
 We recommend the Markhof Pro V3 for your New Zealand winter.
 It’s just enough to protect you from the elements without being too big or bulky.

-Best gloves for Alaska and Yukon
+Best Gloves for Alaska and Yukon

 Alta Arctic Mitt + Hatchet / Tinden or Markhof